lbl-srg/obc/specification/source/cdl.rst

 where the documentation string is optional.
-The annotation is typically used for the graphical positioning of the instance in a block-diagram.]
+The annotation is typically used for the graphical positioning of the instance in a block diagram.]

 Using expressions in parameter assignments, and propagating values of parameters in a hierarchical formulation of a control sequence, are convenient language constructs